Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Time decay estimates

 We obtain \eqref{eq:pdecayl01v2}, \eqref{eq:pdecaylgeq1v2a} and \eqref{eq:pdecaylgeq1v2b} by applying the energy decay estimates in Proposition \ref{prop:hoedaypsi0}, \ref{prop:hoedaypsi1} and \ref{prop:hoedaypsi1b}.

 We are left with proving \eqref{eq:pdecaylgeq1v3a} and \eqref{eq:pdecaylgeq1v3b}.
 We apply the fundamental theorem of calculus in yet another way:

 where we applied Cauchy--Schwarz to arrive at the first inequality and we applied \eqref{eq:hardyhor2} together with the fact that $D^{-2}(r')\lesssim D^{-2}(r)$ for all $r\leq r'$ to obtain the second inequality.
-The third inequality then follows from an application of the degenerate elliptic estimate in Proposition \ref{prop:degenelliptic}, together with the Poincar\'e inequality from Lemma \ref{lm:poincare}.
+The third inequality then follows from an application of the degenerate elliptic estimate in Proposition \ref{prop:degenelliptic}, together with the standard Poincar\'e inequality on $\s^2$.
 We conclude that

 and we apply the energy decay estimates in Proposition \ref{prop:hoedaypsi1} and \ref{prop:hoedaypsi1b} to derive \eqref{eq:pdecaylgeq1v3a} and \eqref{eq:pdecaylgeq1v3b}. \end{proof}

 It will be necessary to use the following \emph{additional} $L^{\infty}$ estimates with stronger weights in the energy norm \emph{either} in $r$ \emph{or} in $(r-M)^{-1}$ compared to the weights appearing in the norms $E^{\epsilon}_{0; J}[\psi]$ and $E^{\epsilon}_{1; J}[\psi]$: \begin{proposition} Let $J\in \N_0$ and assume that for $n=0,1$ and for all $0\leq k\leq 2-n$ and $0\leq j\leq J$: